shivdeepak/shivdeepak.com/content/posts/python-string-interpolation.md

 ### Conclusion

-For readability and brevity, I recommend using f-strings.
-It supports inline operations, making it highly flexible and easy to use.
+For readability and brevity, I prefer using f-strings.
+It also supports inline operations, making it very flexible and easy to use.